Gentoo is (per default) always compiling the source. It supports binary packages that can make use of installing deb or rpm packages.

-To allow automatic compilation and installation Gentoo has introduced ebuilds, that contain all necessary tasks to make those steps.
+To allow automatic compilation and installation Gentoo uses ebuilds, that contain all necessary steps to get the packages.
 Ebuilds can be considered as packages, but instead of having the actual binaries and data inside, they hold the information where to retrieve the source and how to create a binary.
-However some ebuilds install also binary packages and others even debian deb packages.
-Gentoo is flexible for that however many Gentoo developers are not.

 The program emerge is used to install packages.